Credit points: 15

 Graduate capabilities & intended learning outcomes

-01. Describe key concepts associated with data hiding, evidence collection and validation in the context of Computer Forensics
+01. Describe computer architectures and key concepts associated with data structures, evidence collection and validation.

-- Discussed in lectures, reinforced in laboratory work, and applied in assignment work
+- Discussed in lectures/modules, reinforced in practical work, and applied in assignment work

 - Applied in assignment work

-- Conducted in laboratory work, and applied in assignment work
+- Conducted in practical work, and applied in assignment work

-- Conducted in laboratory work, and reinforced in lectures
+- Conducted in practical work, and reinforced in lectures/modules

 Select to view your study options…